eliphatfs/constellations/README.md

 The current storage is backed by WEKA, and can support high-performance small-file IO.
 See the example GPU pod for mounting the storage.

+### Data Transfer.

 The storage is exposed to the web via a S3 interface.
+(The S3 interface is to replace the data transfer service on the old clusters.)

 The bucket `taurusd` is synchronized with the `/taurusd` mount shown in the GPU pod.

 ### Rclone Quick Start